johann8/bacularis-ubuntu/README.md

 ## Docker images

-Images are based on [Ubuntu 22](https://hub.docker.com/repository/docker/johann8/bacularis/general) or [Alpine 3.17](https://hub.docker.com/repository/docker/johann8/bacularis/general)
+Images are based on [Ubuntu 22](https://hub.docker.com/repository/docker/johann8/bacularis/general) or [Alpine 3.17](https://hub.docker.com/repository/docker/johann8/bacularis/general).
+Unfortunately, [Alpine](https://pkgs.alpinelinux.org/packages?page=1&branch=v3.17&name=bacula%2A) repository does not include a cloud driver for bacula storage.
+Bacula community repository for [Ubuntu](https://www.bacula.org/packages/6367abb52d166/debs/13.0.2/dists/jammy/main/binary-amd64/), on the other hand, does have a cloud driver for bacula storage.
+Therefore I had to create two docker images.
+Ubuntu docker image does have a cloud driver for bacula storage.

 | pull | size ubuntu | size alpine |
 |:---------------------------------------:|:---------------------------------------:|:-------------------------------------------------:|